 Red Light Therapy devices have been shown to support the body’s production of melatonin, the hormone that signals the body it is time for sleep and helps you to stay asleep 2.

 This is because Red light therapy devices have a lower color temperature even than natural daylight and have been shown to help ease the body into its normal sleep cycle3.
 You can get the full body exposure at home or take a hand held device on your next trip to minimize your jet lag.
-This in combination with our Rest formula, you will be sleeping like a baby
+This in combination with our Rest formula, and you will be sleeping like a baby.

 It is super important that you research the Red Light Therapy Device if wanting to purchase at the energy use, color wavelength and EMF exposure can vary greatly from device to device.

 Lirong Z., Phyllis Z. “Circadian Rhythm Sleep Disorders” Neurologic Clinics.
 2012, November.

 Morita T., Tokura H. “ Effects of lights of different color temperature on the nocturnal changes in core temperature and melatonin in humans” Journal of Physiological Anthropology.
 1996, September

 Naeser MA, Zafonte R, et al. “Significant improvements in cognitive performance post-transcranial, red/near-infrared light-emitting diode treatments in chronic, mild traumatic brain injury: open-protocol study.”
 Journal of Neurotrauma.
 2014 Jun 1;31(11):1008-17.